-KAUFFMAN’S® Salt Potassium is an economical alternative for the supplementation of Sodium, Chloride and Potassium.
+KAUFFMAN’S® Salt-Potassium Mix is an economical alternative for the supplementation of Sodium, Chloride and Potassium.

 Salt and Minerals for Horses